 Insworld Institute offers many benefits to students who wish to gain entry to prestigious universities around the world.

 Insworld Institute was founded in 2001, and officially opened in 2004 by the British High Commissioner, HE Sir Alan Collins CMG.
-In 2014, his successor as British High Commissioner, HE Antony Phillipson, was Guest of Honour at the school’s tenth anniversary celebrations
+In 2014, his successor as British High Commissioner, HE Antony Phillipson, was Guest of Honour at the school’s tenth anniversary celebrations.

 For more information about the school’s history, you may click here.

-To view their testimonials, you may click here
+To view their testimonials, click here